-.
-Collaboration and License Agreements
+11. Collaboration and License Agreements

 Lexicon has derived substantially all of its revenues from drug discovery and development collaborations, target validation collaborations for the development and, in some cases, analysis of the physiological effects of genes altered in knockout mice, government grants and contracts, technology licenses, subscriptions to its databases and compound library sales.
-Revenues generated from third parties under collaborative arrangements are recorded on a gross basis on the consolidated statements of operations as Lexicon is the principal participant for these transactions as defined by EITF No. 99-19, "Reporting Revenue Gross as a Principal versus Net as an Agent."
+Revenues generated from third parties under collaborative arrangements are recorded on a gross basis on the consolidated statements of operations as Lexicon is the principal participant for these transactions for the purpose of accounting for these arrangements.

 Lexicon established an alliance with Bristol-Myers Squibb in December 2003 to discover, develop and commercialize small molecule drugs in the neuroscience field.
-Revenue recognized under this agreement was \$0.8 million and \$2.5 million for the three months ended March 31, 2009 and 2008, respectively.
+Lexicon did not recognize any revenue under this agreement during the three months ended September 30, 2009.
+Revenue recognized under this agreement was \$2.9 million for the three months ended September 30, 2008 and \$1.7 million and \$8.1 million for the nine months ended September 30, 2009 and 2008, respectively.

 Lexicon established an alliance with Genentech in December 2002 to discover novel therapeutic proteins and antibody targets.
-Revenue recognized under this agreement was none and \$1.1 million for the three months ended March 31, 2009 and 2008, respectively.
+The target discovery portion of the alliance ended in 2008.
+Lexicon did not recognize any revenue under this agreement during the three and nine months ended September 30, 2009.
+Revenue recognized under this agreement was \$1.1 million and \$3.3 million for the three and nine months ended September 30, 2008, respectively.

 Lexicon established an alliance with Organon in May 2005 to jointly discover, develop and commercialize novel biotherapeutic drugs.
-Revenue recognized under this agreement was \$1.5 million and \$2.8 million for the three months ended March 31, 2009 and 2008, respectively.
+Revenue recognized under this agreement was \$105,000 and \$2.0 million for the three months ended September 30, 2009 and 2008, respectively, and \$2.4 million and \$7.5 million for the nine months ended September 30, 2009 and 2008, respectively.